Intel and Tencent debut AI-powered camera systems for retail

 DeepGaze compliments the YouBox, also announced today.
 It’s an on-premises server similarly designed for retail that, with the help of onboard AI systems, can ingest real-time feeds from up to 16 cameras and derive useful insights.
 Store owners can use it to predict sales performance and product turnover, Intel and Tencent said, enabling them to restock shelves without the need for manual inventory management.

-Under the hood is the Movidius Myriad X vision processing unit (VPU), which features a dedicated hardware accelerator for AI computations.
+Under the hood is the Movidius Myriad X VPU, which features a dedicated hardware accelerator for AI computations.

 “Intel is the perfect partner for our flexible enterprise solutions,” Simon Wu, general manager at Tencent’s YouTu Lab, said.
 “Based on Intel Movidius Myriad chips and VPUs, the YouTu camera and box perform inference at the edge in tandem with Intel Xeon Scalable processors in the cloud to provide cost-effective and flexible solutions for verticals including retail and construction.“